Olof-E/BT25-traffic-monitoring/README.md

 `create_event_frames.py`
 This file bins the events into frames.
 The events during a specific time interval are accumulated into frames, the time interval decided by the timestamps.csv provided from the data recordings.

-To generate the labels [YOLOv11](https://github.com/ultralytics/ultralytics) is used and can be executed using the following command:
+To generate the labels, [YOLOv11](https://github.com/ultralytics/ultralytics) is used and can be executed using the following command:

 ```shell
 yolo track model="yolo11n.pt" source="[path/to/footage]" conf=0.3, iou=0.5 project="yolo/results/" save_txt=true device="cuda:[deviceID]"